Axwabo/CommandSystem/README.md

 ## Remote Admin GUI Extensions

-(WIP)
+Note: this feature is not currently compatible with [CedMod](https://github.com/CedModV2/CedMod), need to merge [PR #30](https://github.com/CedModV2/CedMod/pull/30).

+The `Axwabo.CommandSystem.RemoteAdminExtensions.RemoteAdminOptionBase` class lets you add "player entries" to the Remote Admin GUI.
+These can be interacted with through the buttons in the `Request Data` section.

+For example, a simple counter can be made by making the `Request Data` subtract one, the `Request IP` button add one number and `Request Auth` would reset the counter.

+To list, hide or show specific options in the GUI, use the `raOption` command.

+The `Stack` option is built-in but hidden by default.
+It allows you to use the [players on the stack](#player-selection-stack) in the Remote Admin GUI.
+To enable it, execute the `raOpt show @stack` command.

+**The wiki contains more details about RA Extensions.**

 ## Player Selection Stack

 Everyone with Remote Admin access is able to use the player selection stack.
 You can push a list of players, pop, duplicate, clear.
 It's incredibly useful for commands that require multiple players.

 Use `stackPush <players>` to push a list of players to the stack.
 This also works with player selectors.

 Use `stackPop [index]` to discard the topmost player list from the stack.

-When using a command that accepts player targets, you can use `@stack` to use the topmost player list from the stack.
+When using a command that accepts player targets, you can use `@stack` to use the topmost (at index 0) player list from the stack.

 You can also give it an index to use a specific player list from the stack, separated by one of `:>_-` characters.
-For example, `@stack:1` will use the second player list from the stack.
+For example, `@stack:1` will use the second player list from the stack (indexes start with 0).

 Note: the most recently pushed player list is considered the top of the stack.
 To view the stack, use `stackList` and list at index 0 is the topmost player list.